jmontejo/for-students/_triggerAPI/02_apiintro.md

 HLT_2g25_loose_g15_loose
 ```

-Focusing for a moment on the three tiggers with same L12EM20VH, you can see how the energy threshold is much higher for the loose trigger `2g50_loose` than for for medium `g35_medium_g25_medium` or tight `2g25_tight`.
-It is up to the analyzer to decide which one is best for the purpose of the analysis.
+Focusing for a moment on the three triggers with same L12EM20VH, you can see how the energy threshold is much higher for the loose trigger `2g50_loose` than for for medium `g35_medium_g25_medium` or tight `2g25_tight`.
+It is up to the analyser to decide which one is best for the purpose of the analysis.

 ## Try out more of TriggerAPI